975L/XliffBundle/README.md

 2) It's a kind of personal exercice to see how to deploy a 3rd party bundle and use it.
 With the whole bunch of related "actions", github, packagist, etc.

-FEEL FREE TO LET ME KNOW WHAT'S WRONG or improve the bundle ;-)
+FEEL FREE TO LET ME KNOW WHAT'S WRONG or to improve the bundle ;-)

 MySql Table